Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Numerical examples

 \textbf{Influence of mesh resolution.} For all $\sigma_s$, increasing the mesh resolution leads to greater memory savings, and the speedup of the low-rank SI-DSA over the full-rank counterpart generally increases as well.

 \textbf{Influence of scattering strength $\sigma_s$.} \begin{enumerate} \item \textbf{Convergence.} When $\sigma_s=0.1$ (transport regime) or $100$ (diffusion regime), both full-rank and low-rank SI-DSA converges within $4-5$ iterations.
-In contrast, more iterations are required for convergence in the intermediate regime ($\sigma_s=1,10$). \item \textbf{Rank.} The solution rank almost grows linearly with respect to the grid resolution in the transport regime ($\sigma_s=0.1$), scales roughly as $O(L^{1.5})$ in the intermediate regime ($\sigma_s=1,10$), and almost remains constant once the resolution is sufficiently fine in the diffusion regime ($\sigma_s=100$).
-The resolution dependence of the rank in the transport-dominated and intermediate regimes is consistent with observations in our previous work \cite{guo2025inexact}.
+In contrast, more iterations are required for convergence in the intermediate regime ($\sigma_s=1,10$). \item \textbf{Rank \review{and compression ratio}.} The solution rank almost grows linearly with respect to the grid resolution in the transport regime ($\sigma_s=0.1$), scales roughly as $O(L^{1.5})$ in the intermediate regime ($\sigma_s=1,10$), and almost remains constant once the resolution is sufficiently fine in the diffusion regime ($\sigma_s=100$). \review{Since the DOFs in the physical and angular space scales as $L^2$, the effective DOFs scales as $L^2r$ in the low-rank solvers with $r$ being the rank.
+As a result, the compression ratio scales as $L^{-1}$ in the transport regime, $L^{-0.5}$ in the intermediate regime and $L^{-2}$ in the diffusion regime.} The resolution dependence of the rank in the transport and intermediate regimes is consistent with observations in \review{Sec.
+4.1 and Sec.
+4.2} of our previous work \cite{guo2025inexact}, \review{and more detailed tests and explanations can be found there}. \end{enumerate}